This Thai chicken curry soup is quick, simple, comforting, and full of fabulous flavor. It's a great way to use up leftover or rotisserie chicken!

 - Serve immediately with an extra wedge of lime on the side if desired.
 The noodles will soak up more liquid the longer you leave the soup.
-I suggest adding more veg broth if you need to add more liquid (e.g. the next day).
+I suggest adding more chicken broth if you need to add more liquid (e.g. reheating leftovers the next day).

 - To save on initial prep time, I prep while cooking e.g. start sautéing the onion while prepping the next steps, and then chop the herbs while the soup is simmering.

 - Rice noodles come in a variety of brands and package sizes, so you don't have to be super precise with the weight as you may need to use only part of a package.
 I buy the thicker ones (3 mm) vs. the super fine ones that are almost like angel hair pasta.
 I like to buy Thai Kitchen's stir fry noodles when I can find them.